 Judi Iranyi was born in Hungary at the close of World War II.
 Later she emigrated to Venezuela, she also lived in Trinidad, Barbados, and West Germany before moving to San Francisco in 1971.

 Ms. Iranyi became interested in photography in the sixties.
 She studied photography and art at City College of San Francisco, San Francisco State University, U.C.
-Berkeley, and John F. Kennedy University.
+Berkeley, and Museum Studies at John F. Kennedy University.
 However, she worked as a Licensed Clinical Social Worker until her retirement.

 Photography is an integral part of my life and has been since the birth of my son Michael.
 Now in my seventies, I now mostly reflect on my memories, issues of mortality, aging, and identity.